Raspirus/docs/docs/en/index.md

 Thank you for choosing Raspirus for your malware protection needs.
 Together, we're making the digital world safer for everyone.

 ## Screenshots

+!!! note

+    The screenshots below are outdated, but the style and structure remains roughly the same

 ### Home
 ![Screenshot of Home page](../img/screenshots/home.png)